Preview

-C – Unformatted Output Function
+C – Unformatted Output Functions

 Unformatted output functions provided by C are :

-1. putchar()
+1. putchar() function in |C

 This function is used to display value of a character variable or constant.
 The header file required is <stdio.h>.